Data protection

 While it’s critical to stay up-to-speed on what’s happening, you don’t need to buy into all the hype.
 This is particularly true if you’re already applying data security and privacy best practices and choosing trusted partners along the way.
 Taking a practical and comprehensive approach to protecting your data can go a long way in enabling you to be compliant.

-Also, it’s important to keep this in mind—not all frameworks are laws.
+Also, it’s important to keep in mind that not all frameworks are laws.
 For example, the GDPR is a regulation, which has binding legal force through all EU member states.
 On the other hand, NIS2 is a directive.
 This means it provides requirements that must be achieved but also necessitates member states to translate these obligations into national laws.
 Across member states, there may be differences in how NIS2 is implemented and enforced.

-ISO 27001 is a standard and certification.
-Though it’s not legally mandatory, compliance with ISO 27001 can help organizations meet various other regulations because the recommendations align well with those outlined in the GDPR and NIS2 Directive.
+Lastly, there’s ISO 27001 which is a standard and certification.
+Though it’s not legally mandatory, compliance with ISO 27001 can help organizations meet various other regulations because the recommendations align well with those outlined in the GDPR, NIS2, and other similar directives.

 Knowing this will help you better navigate expectations and requirements as new legislations or guidelines come out.